babylouie28/renoise-ng/README.md

 Please look in the `lua/` folder for the different tools; each of these should have a `README.md` file describing what it does.

+Most of these tools were first written for Renoise 2.8.
+Most of those also happen to work with 3.1.0.
+Some, though, required code changes that made them incompatible with 2.8.
+There will be no effort to maintain two versions of any tool.
+All tools should work with the latest version of Renoise.
+If they work with earlier versions that's a bonus.

 ## Numbers

 A Renoise instrument.
 It's a set of spoken (in English) numbers.
 This grew out of a specific need.
 Some  [Control](https://github.com/charlieroberts/Control) + Renoise scripts were set up so that some backing tracks could be started, stopped, and modifier via OSC sent from a phone.
 The idea was to have some decent backing tracks for recording jams and improvs.